jridgewell/Going/README.md

 For a channel `ch`, the method `ch.close` records that no more values will be sent on the channel.
 Sending to a closed channel causes an exception to be thrown.
-After calling `#close`, and after any previously sent values have been received, receive operations will throw the `:close` symbol.
+After calling `#close`, and after any previously sent values have been received, receive operations will raise `StopIteration`.

 ```ruby
 ch = Going::Channel.new 2